jvalcher/termfu/README.md

 ### Resulting layouts

-All window data is scrollable.
+All window data is scrollable using arrow keys or `hjkl`.
 <br>

 <img src='./misc/layout1.png' height='400px'>